 Camp facilities include heated accommodation tents with comfortable bedding, a large mess tent and kitchen serves regular hot meals, provides 24-hr tea, coffee and snacks and houses a souvenir store with unique Barneo, Arctic and North Pole memorabilia.
 A doctor resides at the camp for the season as do specialists in many fields - pilots, mechanics, engineers, communication experts, guest services general staff and explorers.

 Barneo and the ice runway require a huge amount of maintenance and a large contingency of Russian staff can be seen shuttling between tents, taxiways and fuel depots.
 They make life at the camp comfortable and many of them display their artistic and musical skills through ice carving and mini concerts.
-One of the great characters of Barneo, himself an acclaimed polar explorer, is Dr. Victor Boyarsky, founder of Agency Vicaar and president of the Russian State Museum of Arctic and Antarctic in St. Petersburg.
-He has a hand-shake and a smile for everyone, even a story, delivers all safety briefings and accompanies most flights to the North Pole

 In late April the warmer temperatures begin to take effect.
 The ice begins to melt and weaken heralding the end of Barneo's short but sweet season.
-Around April 25 the final passenger flight arrives to collect the last of the visitors after which the camp is dismantled and flow back to Longyearbyen where it is stored until the next year.
+Around April 24 the final passenger flight arrives to collect the last of the visitors after which the camp is dismantled and flown back to Longyearbyen where it is stored until the next year.
 Being part of this unique experience is seeing passion in action.
 It takes a special love of the Arctic to warrant the effort required to operate Barneo Ice Camp.